hyperledger-archives/composer/contrib-notes/weekly-qa-validation.md

 - Ensure that any CRON jobs that are run are also passing

 ## Runtime Verification
-The runtime should be verified against the follwoing platforms:
+The runtime should be verified against the following platforms:
  - Ubuntu 14:04 & Ubuntu 16:04
  - MacOS 10
  - (_Windows 10 is not yet ready_)